Jopyth/MMM-Remote-Control/README.md

 ## Call methods from other modules

 You can call any of the methods provided in the UI directly through a GET request, or a module notification.
 For example you can use [MMM-ModuleScheduler](https://forum.magicmirror.builders/topic/691/mmm-modulescheduler) to automatically shutdown your RasberryPi at a certain time, or integrate it with home automation systems.
+Or use  [MMM-Navigate](https://github.com/Ax-LED/MMM-Navigate) to allow direct actions from your Mirror by using a rotating button.

 ### Examples